Wondering how to follow up on your job application?

 When you are seeking a new job be aware that small mistakes can make the difference between success and failure in your job search.
-For more help have a look at our many posts, taking you from career change decision making through job search and resume writing to interview skills.
+For more help have a look at our many posts, taking you from career change decision making through job search, resume writing, and job application cover letters, to interview skills.

 Has your job application led to an interview?

 If not, you may want to jump on the telephone and figure out why.
 Calling to check the status of your job application is a decision that many job seekers make.
 Before you take this step, please keep these helpful tips in mind.